Thomond -

 I could have given the artist photos from many angles.
 Instead, he only had

-the one, sideways-on, letterhead photo that Mike Dover introduced to the
+the one, sideways-on, letterhead photo.

 - Thus, the car on the stamp is (an artist's version of)